For more information on Sedibelo Platinum Mines, please visit: www.sedibeloplatinum.com

 Following the consolidation, the Industrial Development Corporation (“IDC”) invested the South African rand equivalent of US$400 million in the newly created Sedibelo Platinum Mines.
 These funds, together with an additional US$65 million invested by international investors, were used to develop the consolidated operations into a “PGM producer for the 21st Century”, with its generally shallow orebodies offering safety and cost benefits.

-PPM had annual dispatches for 2020 of approximately 128,750 4E PGM ounces, an increase of 1% compared with 2019.
-Sedibelo generated revenues of USD277.6 million during 2020 and recorded adjusted EBITDA gain of USD113 million and profit of USD170.4 million.
+Pilanesberg Platinum Mine had annual dispatches for 2021 of approximately 97,641 4E PGM ounces, a decrease of 24% compared with 2020.
+Sedibelo generated revenues of USD265.5 million during 2021 and recorded adjusted EBITDA gain of USD59 million and comprehensive expense for the year of USD61.4 million.

 Sedibelo successfully completed the construction of a chrome extraction plant that is anticipated to significantly improve its revenue stream.
 The plant is currently going through its final commissioning and is expected to shortly thereafter begin selling the chrome concentrate.